djpetti/CSCI4230-DES/README.md

 # Explanation of the Code

 The implemenation of the code is fairly simple.
-The server can only handle a single connection at a time.
+The server can only handle a single TCP connection at a time.
 The client connects to the server, and encrypts/sends the file data block-by-block.
 The server uses the same process on the other end to decrypt the data.